AhmedGamalRamadan/MovieCompose/README.md

-# News App with Jetpack Compose
+# Movie App with Jetpack Compose
 The application is built with the Model-View-ViewModel (MVVM) Architecture pattern, which promotes a stable and scalable codebase.
 Additionally, Dagger Hilt is used for efficient dependency injection,